-Finally, it is important that providers and communities understand and follow the evolution of large-scale Medi-Cal initiatives such as the California Advancing and Innovating Medi-Cal (CalAIM) initiative.
-CalAIM seeks to improve health outcomes of Medi-Cal beneficiaries by restructuring the financing of services currently paid for through different mechanisms or payers, such as through the new Enhanced Care Management (ECM) benefit and changes to how California assesses medical necessity for behavioral health conditions.
-Understanding the way these incentives work under managed care capitation arrangements will be key to making the case for the roles of primary care providers, Networks of Care and the resources and referrals that that will integrate them on behalf of communities and families.
+Finally, it is important that clinical care teams and communities understand and follow the evolution of large-scale Medi-Cal initiatives such as the California Advancing and Innovating Medi-Cal (CalAIM).
+The CalAIM initiative seeks to improve health outcomes of Medi-Cal beneficiaries by restructuring the financing of services currently paid for through different mechanisms or payers, such as through the new Enhanced Care Management benefit and changes to how California assesses medical necessity for behavioral health services.
+Understanding the way these incentives work under managed care capitation arrangements will be key to making the case for the role of primary care teams, Networks of Care, and the resources and referrals that that will integrate them on behalf of communities and families.

+Appendix C

-Appendix C: Characteristics of Effective Digital Health Resource Platforms
+Characteristics of Effective Digital Health Resource Platforms

-Broad scale utilization of a specific technology platform within a community can be achieved by setting up seamless electronic health record integration, developing privacy policies and procedures to govern data sharing between platforms and providers, providing appropriate training and incentives for adoption, and creating effective workflows in both clinical and non-clinical environments that thoughtfully integrate use of the platform.
+Broad scale utilization of a specific technology platform within a community can be achieved by setting up seamless EMR/EHR integration, developing privacy policies and procedures to govern data sharing between platforms and clinical care teams, providing appropriate training and incentives for adoption, and creating effective workflows in both clinical and non-clinical environments that thoughtfully integrate use of the platform.

-Clinicians often have proprietary electronic health record (EHR) or electronic medical record (EMR) systems that are standard across the provider organization in terms of tracking patient statistics, treatment plans, and referrals.
-Digital health resource platforms can facilitate bi-directional referrals and effective data sharing by providing the tools necessary for clinical and nonclinical providers across care environments to communicate between one another as they provide care to their patients and clients.
+Clinicians often have proprietary EMR/EHR systems that are standard across the clinical organization used for tracking patient health information and history, including diagnoses, treatment plans, and referrals.
+Digital health resource platforms can facilitate bi-directional referrals and effective data sharing by providing the tools necessary for clinical and non-clinical care teams across care environments to communicate between one another as they provide care to their patients and clients.